Loading...

 Christian author and speaker, Dr. Mark Yarhouse, wrote in his book ‘Understanding Gender Dysphoria’ that ‘it is possible to affirm individuals with same-sex attraction as persons of worth and dignity, while also acknowledging that certain sexual behaviours are not in keeping with historical Christian sexual ethics.’

-In conclusion, the view of Christians on homosexuality varies widely across different denominations and individuals.
+Views of Christians on homosexuality vary widely across different denominations and individuals.
 Some view homosexuality as a sin, while others view it as morally neutral or even as a gift from God.
 Some denominations have become more inclusive of LGBTQ+ members and have taken more liberal views on homosexuality, while others hold more traditional views.
 While the view of some Christians may differ on this subject, it’s important to remember that all people should be treated with respect and love regardless of their sexual orientation.

 What Has Pope Francis Had To Say To Gay People?